ukhsa-collaboration/covid19-app-system-public/doc/design/isolation-payment.md

 ## Isolation Payment Claim Tokens

-States (linear flow - only current state must pe persisted):
+States (linear flow - only current state must be persisted):
 - (not existing)
 - ```created```  : New ```ipcToken``` created (generated from secure random source, >= 32 bytes, hex representation).
 Token is invalid.
 - ```valid```    : Additional data fields associated with the token (stored in the token item in DynamoDB).
 Token is valid and can be consumed (once).